Ascii-Hermit/FlappyBirdAI/README.md

 # FlappyBirdAI

-An AI model make to train and learn how to play the Flappy Bord Game using neural networks and the NEAT algorithm
+An AI model make to train and learn how to play the Flappy Bird Game using neural networks and the NEAT algorithm